uabrc/uabrc.github.io/docs/data_management/storage.md

 ### How Do I Request Individual Long-Term Storage?

-To request individual Long-Term Storage, please first read and understand how [Long-Term Storage](./lts/index.md) differs from traditional filesystems, like GPFS on Cheaha.
+To request individual Long-Term Storage, please first read and understand how [Long-Term Storage](./lts/index.md) differs from traditional filesystems, like `/data/project/`(GPFS) on Cheaha.
 Decide if it is suitable for your needs.
 Then please feel free to contact [Support](../help/support.md).

 ## What Shared Storage Solutions are Available?